our identity is changing/has changed

 45. Maniac Magee by Jerry Spinelli

-46. Officer Buckle and Gloria by Peggy Rathmann
+46. Officer Buckle and Gloria by Peggy Rathmann Check

 47. Olivia by Ian Falconer